roots/docs/sage/theme-development-and-building.md

     @import "~slick-carousel/slick/slick-theme.scss";
     ```

-3. After running `npm run build` from the theme directory, your package will be built with your theme assets.
+3. After running `yarn run build` from the theme directory, your package will be built with your theme assets.
 The `dist` folder will contain a `_/node_modules/` directory that has any assets referenced from your packages.
 The compiled CSS and JS will reference these assets without having to manually edit paths. ✨

 <small>&lowast;Note: Wordpress Plugins are installed elsewhere or with Composer when using [Bedrock](/bedrock/docs/composer)</small>